 4 pm: Make a pit stop for some seafood

 After you’ve passed East Hampton, you’re in the home stretch of your trip to the tip of Long Island’s South Fork and almost to Montauk.
 Before you get into town, you’ll pass two classic seafood shacks practically across the street from each other: The Lobster Roll and Clam Bar at Napeague (both open seasonally).
-Stop at either one and get your first taste of fresh seafood to start your weekend right, whether it’s a succulent lobster roll, a dozen local oysters, crispy strips of fried clam, or even an early dinner with a catch straight off the day-boat.
+Stop at either one and get your first taste of fresh seafood to start your weekend right, whether it’s a succulent lobster roll, a lobster BLT, a dozen local oysters, crispy strips of fried clam, or even an early dinner with a catch straight off the day-boat.

 5:30 pm: Check into your hotel